tomcomtang/ai-chatbot-starter/README.md

    edgeone pages dev
    ```

-   This will start the local proxy service and enable function debugging (usually at http://localhost:8788).
+   This will start the local proxy service and enable function debugging (usually at http://localhost:8088).

 5. **Function Release:**
    Push code to the remote repository to automatically build and release the function.

-> For more details, see the [EdgeOne Pages documentation](https://cloud.tencent.com/document/product/1552/101581).

 ---